ktalmage/weather/README.md

 # Weather

-Welcome to your new gem!
+Welcome to your Weather!
+The purpose of this program is to let users enter their location and be able to weather information for their area.
+You can choose from current weather, tomorrow's weather or a five forecast.
+In addition, you will receive recommendations on how you should dress for that day based on the temperature.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/weather`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation